Are wild dogs an issue on your property south of the Dog Fence?

 The livestock industry in South Australia is deeply concerned about the impact of wild dogs on livestock south of the Dog Fence.

-The State Government, the sheep industry and NRM boards, have committed $300,000 per year for four years to provide wild dog trapping services to reduce wild dog impacts south of the Dog Fence.
-A further $200,000 has been invested by the State Government for a one-off extensive baiting program to control wild dogs in hot-spot areas south of the Dog Fence.
+The State Government, the sheep industry and NRM boards have committed $300,000 per year from 2018-19 to 2021-22 to fund wild dog trapping services.
+In mid-2019 the State Government invested a further $200,000 for a one-off extensive baiting program to control wild dogs in hot-spot areas south of the Dog Fence.

 Control of wild dogs is most effective when baiting, shooting and trapping are used as part of an integrated control program.
 Trapping is particularly useful for targeting dogs that avoid baits.